ebowwa/MentraOS/docs/docs/layouts.md

 session.layouts.showTextWall("This will disappear in 5 seconds", {durationMs: 5000})

-// Display persistently (until replaced or cleared) session.layouts.showReferenceCard("Important", "This will stay on screen", {durationMs: -1})
+// Display persistently (until replaced or cleared) session.layouts.showTextWall("Important\nThis will stay on screen", {durationMs: -1})
 ```

 ## View Type